se-edu/learningresources/contents/functionalProgramming/intro.md

 The common question when learning about functional programming is what's the point of having us going through all the trouble of having pure functions, state immutability and absence of loops.
 Turns out, there are various positive implications of functional programming:

-- [More Bug-Free Code](https://www.quora.com/Are-software-written-using-Functional-Programming-less-buggy-more-robust-and-stable) for example famously in Haskell, [if it compiles it usually works](https://wiki.haskell.org/Why_Haskell_just_works).
+- [More Bug-Free Code](https://www.quora.com/Are-software-written-using-Functional-Programming-less-buggy-more-robust-and-stable).
+For example famously in Haskell, [if it compiles it usually works](https://wiki.haskell.org/Why_Haskell_just_works).
-- [Concurrency](https://softwareengineering.stackexchange.com/questions/293851/what-is-it-about-functional-programming-that-makes-it-inherently-adapted-to-para).
-Having state immutability and absence of side effects can allow for bug-free concurrent code with less concerns of race conditions on mutable objects.
+- [Safer Concurrency](https://softwareengineering.stackexchange.com/questions/293851/what-is-it-about-functional-programming-that-makes-it-inherently-adapted-to-para).
+Having state immutability and absence of side effects can allow for concurrent code with less concerns of race conditions on mutable objects.
 - [And many more](https://alvinalexander.com/scala/fp-book/benefits-of-functional-programming) such as simpler unit testing as functions are guaranteed not to have any side effects.

 ## Disadvantages of Functional Programming